Survival TTRPGs: The Real Test (And Why Most Games Fail It)

 The Five Structural Criteria

 1. Playing the Game Costs Resources.
-Does playing the game cost more than it pays?
-Normal play has to burn consumables or capabilities faster than the system naturally replenishes them.
-Survival systems convert play into net depletion.
-If engaging with the system reliably produces surplus, it’s not a survival system.
+Does playing the game use up more than it gives back?
+Play should use consumables or abilities faster than the system replaces them.
+Survival systems turn play into a net loss.
+If players always end up with extra, it’s not really a survival system.

 3. Setbacks Make Things Worse.
-Does failure make future success harder?
-Setbacks have to increase the expected cost or risk of future actions, not just cause temporary inconvenience.
-In heroic systems a fighter at 1 HP attacks at full strength but in survival systems, wounds make you worse at staying alive.
+Does failing make it harder to succeed next time?
+Setbacks should raise the cost or risk of future actions, not just cause temporary inconvenience.
+In heroic systems a fighter at 1 HP still fights at full strength, but in survival systems, injuries make it harder to stay alive.

 4. Time Itself Is Hostile.
-Do resources deplete when nothing is happening?
-The question is whether avoiding risk stops the downward trajectory.
-If playing carefully can halt the resource drain entirely, then you haven’t built a survival system, you’ve only built a game where smart players can escape attrition.
+Do resources deplete even when nothing is happening?
+The key is whether avoiding risk can stop things from getting worse.
+If careful play can completely stop resource loss then it’s not a survival system—it’s just a game where smart players can avoid running out.

 5. You Can Never Outgrow the Scarcity.
-Can wealth or infrastructure eventually make you safe?
-Good players can stay even, but the rules never let you pull permanently ahead.
-Survival systems make breaking even the victory condition.
+Can players ever get so rich or well-equipped that they’re safe?
+Skilled players might break even, but the rules should never let anyone get permanently ahead.
+In survival systems, just breaking even is winning.

-FYI, C1 tracks per-session flow, while C5 tracks campaign-long trajectory.
-Playing the game always costs resources, and you can never outgrow that.
+So you know, C1 looks at what happens each session, while C5 looks at the whole campaign.
+Playing the game always costs resources, and you can never fully escape that.

-The fastest way to identify a false survival game is to check what happens when the party sleeps.
-In a survival game rest is a transaction that you have to pay for.
-If you can heal for free by just waiting, you’re playing heroic fantasy with a slower clock.
+The quickest way to spot a fake survival game is to see what happens when the party rests.
+In a real survival game, rest costs something.
+If you can heal for free just by waiting then you’re really playing heroic fantasy, just at a slower pace.

 The Material Downward Pressure Loop